integrated-ethics/web/content/labs-overview.md

 # Foundational Labs

-These labs that build a foundation in ethics.
+These labs are needed to build a foundation in ethics.
 The first four labs discuss four ethical frameworks that are used in the rest of the curriculum.
 The use of these framework tools is encouraged